josephworks/AtomMC/README.md

 ## Getting Help

-Should you have any questions or need any assistance please do not hesitate to create an issue.
+Should you have any questions or need any assistance please do not hesitate to create an issue or join our [Discord](https://discord.gg/QjU72WG)

 ## Contributing

 You're always more than welcome to send pull requests and raise issues.